FallenGameR/Books/sa_book_1/notes.md

   - you must deal with their emotions before you can deal with their complaints
   - most of the frustration comes from the feeling that he/she is not being heard
   - it would tell how he/she looks which can embaras slightly and then regain composure
+- Negotiation - "Is that negotiable?"
+- Accept compliments - "Thank you"
+  - If someone is being polite enough to compliment you, be polite enough to accept the darn compliment!
+- Ask for promotion explicitly - "I want you to know that I want to be one of the student managers here, and I'll do what it takes to get there".
+  - Manager can structure your tasks and training in the right direction.
+  - Manager like that you are seeking their wisdom.
+  - Don't bring complaints (selfish requests), bring an interesting problem to solve.
+Align with boss'es goals.
+- It is difficult for a manager to turn down a reasonable request made immediatelly after having complimented you on a job well done or thanking you for saving the compnay money.